 Feathered eyebrows use rows of needles, with the name of the process used interchangeably with etching.
 Powder-fill brows, however, are eyebrows designed to look less like individual hair strokes and more like solid eyebrows for a vintage makeup look.

 Whereas a cosmetic tattoo artist offers permanent solutions to create everything from Meghan Markle inspired cheek freckles to realistic nipples for breast cancer survivors, microblading experts focus on making hair-like strokes that appear as eyebrow hairs or as the natural baby hairs decorating pretty hairlines.
-Microblading and micropigmentation also provides the appearance of a five o'clock shadow on those who suffer from hair-pulling afflictions like trichotillomania or androgenic alopecia.
+Microblading and micropigmentation also provide the appearance of a five o'clock shadow on those who suffer from hair-pulling afflictions like trichotillomania or androgenic alopecia.

-According to the Daily Mail, "digital microblading" is a process of using semi-permanent eyebrow ink to fill in bare brow areas.
+Digital microblading is a process of using semi-permanent eyebrow ink to fill in bare brow areas.
 A similar process performed by medical tattoo artists allows balding men and women to enjoy the appearance of short hair seemingly growing fresh from their scalps.
 The digital microblade is the motorized tool that is reportedly just as gentle on the skin as the hand-held tool.

 The Microblading Process: What to Expect